Skip to content

 For a savory cocktail like a Bloody Mary, the concentrate includes elements like horseradish, Worcestershire, pickle brine, and spices.
 You add your preferred tomato juice and spirit.
 For a tonic concentrate, you get the cinchona bark, citrus, and botanicals.
 You add soda water and gin.

-The ratio is typically 1 to 6.
-One ounce of concentrate to six ounces of juice or soda.
-A 16-ounce bottle yields roughly 16 drinks, though the exact count depends on how strong you like your flavor.
+The ratio is typically 1 to 5.
+One ounce of concentrate to four or five ounces of juice or soda.
+A 16-ounce bottle yields roughly 12 to 16 drinks, depending on how strong you like your flavor.

 Because the concentrate stores the flavor and not the liquid, it lasts far longer than a pre-mixed bottle.
 Most concentrates stay fresh for 6 months refrigerated, compared to 7 to 10 days for an opened bottle of Bloody Mary mix.